-- (4) The third condition is that he does not make the required disclosure as soon as is practicable after the information or other matter comes to him. - (5) The required disclosure is a disclosure of the information or other matter - - (a) to a nominated officer or a police officer, - (b) in the form and manner (if any) prescribed for the purposes of this subsection by regulations under section 11. - (6) But a person does not commit an offence under this section if- - (a) he has a reasonable excuse for not disclosing the information or other matter, - (b) he is a professional legal adviser and the information or other matter came to him in privileged circumstances, or - (c) subsection (7) applies to him. - (7) This subsection applies to a person if - - (a) he does not know or suspect that another person is engaged in money laundering, and - (b) he has not been provided by his employer with such training as is required by regulations made under section 49 of the Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999. - (8) In deciding whether a person committed an offence under this section the court must consider whether he followed any relevant rules or guidance which were at the time concerned - - (a) made or issued by the Commission under section 15 or any other enactment, and - (b) published in a manner it approved as appropriate in its opinion to bring the rules or guidance to the attention of persons likely to be affected by it. - (9) A disclosure to a nominated officer is a disclosure which - - (a) is made to a person nominated by the alleged offender's employer to receive disclosures under this section, and - (b) is made in the course of the alleged offender's employment and in accordance with the procedure established by the employer for the purpose. - (10) For the purposes of a disclosure to a nominated officer -
+(3) The second condition is that the information or other matter - practicable after the information or other matter comes to him.
+(5) The required disclosure is a disclosure of the information or other matter -# (a) to a nominated officer or a police officer, (b) in the form and manner (if any) prescribed for the purposes of this subsection by regulations under section 11.
+(6) But a person does not commit an offence under this section if- (a) he has a reasonable excuse for not disclosing the information or other matter, (b) he is a professional legal adviser and the information or other matter came to him in privileged circumstances, or (c) subsection (7) applies to him.
+(7) This subsection applies to a person if - (a) he does not know or suspect that another person is engaged in money laundering, and (b) he has not been provided by his employer with such training as is required by regulations made under section 49 of the Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999.
+(8) In deciding whether a person committed an offence under this section the court must consider whether he followed any relevant rules or guidance which were at the time concerned - (a) made or issued by the Commission under section 15 or any other enactment, and (b) published in a manner it approved as appropriate in its opinion to bring the rules or guidance to the attention of persons likely to be affected by it.
+(9) A disclosure to a nominated officer is a disclosure which - (a) is made to a person nominated by the alleged offender's employer to receive disclosures under this section, and (b) is made in the course of the alleged offender's employment and in accordance with the procedure established by the employer for the purpose.
+(10) For the purposes of a disclosure to a nominated officer - (a) references to a person's employer include any body, association or organisation (including a voluntary organisation) in the course of the business of which the person carries out a function (whether or not for gain or reward), and